Asparagus Quiche with Quick and Easy Crust

 - Meanwhile, whisk the remaining 3 eggs, half & half, salt and pepper in a large glass measuring bowl.
 Add chopped fresh herbs now if desired.

-- Sprinkle cheese on bottom of chilled crust and arrange sauteed vegetables over cheese.
+- Sprinkle cheese on bottom of chilled crust and then arrange sautéed vegetables over the cheese.
 Pour the egg mixture evenly over the vegetables.

-- Bake: on the bottom rack of the oven until the filling no longer jiggles when shaken, about 45 minutes.
+- Bake: on the bottom rack of the oven until the filling no longer jiggles when shaken, 40 to 45 minutes.
 Let cool on a rack at least 30 minutes before loosening the pan sides with a knife and then removing the rim.
+(Or serve right away and have the pieces a little more rough looking – it's up to you!)

 - Serve warm or at room temperature with a garden salad and some good bread.